 Back to all guides

-A Population Profile Report Plus (PPR+) gives a detailed view on the profile and demographics of a particular area, including splits by postcode sector.
+A Population Profile Report Plus (PPR+) gives a detailed view on the profile and demographics of a particular area, including breakdowns at ward level.

-A PPR+ is a really valuable source of insight into an area: with all the information of a standard Population Profile Report (including summary tables and maps, showing drive time or however you’ve defined the overall area), in addition to the detailed breakdowns for each postcode sector.
+A PPR+ is a really valuable source of insight into an area: with all the information of a standard Population Profile Report (including summary tables and maps, showing drive time or however you’ve defined the overall area), in addition to the detailed breakdowns for each ward.

 It's provided in a PDF summary and an Excel sheet (to allow you to access the full data and to manipulate it more easily).